Jennifer Lopez Suffered An Awkward Wardrobe Malfunction While Dancing In A High-Slit Dress

 Two years ago in 2016, Jennifer showed off her amazing body and tight abs for a feature with HELLO!
 Magazine where she confessed that working out – and particularly dancing – is a necessity for her.

-“I am 100 per cent convinced that working out is part of what makes me so happy,” Lopez explained at the time of keeping in shape.
+“I am 100 percent convinced that working out is part of what makes me so happy,” Lopez explained at the time of keeping in shape.
 “Dance has always been a huge part of my life and taking the time to move my body and do something that’s so good for me is key to my happiness.”

 “Working out is definitely a priority for me,” Jennifer added of her passion for fitness and dance.